 Borneo holiday, Highlights of Borneo

-Responsible travel: Borneo holiday, Highlights of Borneo
+Responsible tourism: Borneo holiday, Highlights of Borneo

 On this Borneo holiday, you will visit the famous Sepilok Rehabilitation Centre in Sabah, founded in 1964, to rehabilitate orphan Orangutans.
 The site is 43 square kilometres of protected land at the edge of Kabili Sepilok Forest Reserve.
 Today around 60 to 80 Orangutans are living free in the reserve.
 The facility provides medical care for orphaned and confiscated orang-utans as well as dozens of other wildlife species.
 Some of the other animals which are treated at the centre include:- sun bears, gibbons, Sumatran Rhinos and the occasional injured elephant.
 A visit to the Sepilok Rehabilitation centre benefits the Orangutans in a number of ways as the entrance fees paid to the centre go directly to paying the staff, providing the food and the training of specialist guides to rehabilitate the Orangutans back into the wild.
 Donations are welcomed by the centre although not a condition of entry and we separately would request all of our Borneo clients donate a small amount for their visit.